 Cycle counting template and workflow

-Choose the cycle
+Choose the count scope

 - A items weekly or monthly